JKleine/JupyterBookUpdate/guides/diftosif.md

 ```

 ## Using the .def file

-Download [test.def](https://github.com/Fennrii/TempResos/blob/master/test.def) and put it in the same folder that the rest of the files are.

 In terminal go to the folder where all the files are and run this command:
 ```